Johannes-Flachberger/security-notes/README.md

 Each tool that is useful to pentest or audit a certain technology is linked from the respective technology note.

-A query can then be used to provide an overview of the technologies the tool relates to. e.g. nmap is useful for a variaty of technologies, while snmp-walk is specific to the snmp protocol.
+A query can then be used to provide an overview of the technologies the tool relates to. e.g. nmap is useful for a variety of technologies, while snmp-walk is specific to the snmp protocol.
 # Comparison to HackTricks Wiki
 The HackTricks Wiki consists of [HackTricks](https://book.hacktricks.wiki/en/index.html)  and [HackTricks Cloud](https://cloud.hacktricks.wiki/en/index.html).
 Combined  they are a vast knowledge base that goes into detail that this knowledge base does not provide for most topics.
 However, my security-notes knowledge base focuses more on providing a "walkthrough" for usual pentesting screnarios.
 That means  that  means, that  a bigger focus is put on the techniques including when and how to use them in a structured pentest.
 HackTricks can then be used as a Wiki to extract detailed information about certain details.